aanchal-fatwani/js-best-practices/README.md

 12. ### Avoid Number, String, and Boolean as Objects Always treat numbers, strings, or booleans as primitive values.
 Not as objects.

-    Declaring these types as objects, slows down execution speed, and produces nasty side effects:
+    Declaring these types as objects, slows down execution speed, and produces nasty side effects.

       **[⬆ Back to Top](#table-of-contents)**